pmazaitis/tree-sitter-context/README.md

 This parser supports:

 - Parsing ConTeXt files into a concrete syntax tree of tokens (text, commands, command parts, etc.)
-- Marking inclusions of other languages to be handled by other tree-sitter parsers (for example, Lua code in a `.tex` file can be handled by [`tree-sitter-lua`](https://github.com/Azganoth/tree-sitter-lua), if installed)
+- Marking inclusions of other languages to be handled by other tree-sitter parsers (for example, Lua code in a `.tex` file can be handled by [`tree-sitter-lua`](https://github.com/Azganoth/tree-sitter-lua), if the appropriate parser is installed)
 - Syntax highlighting using the syntax tree

 This parser should work with tools (editors, formatters) that can work with Tree-Sitter parsers.
 The Tree-Sitter system also supports several language bindings for building custom tools.